 The Seventh Annual Global Dignity Day is scheduled for Wednesday, October 15th, 2014, and will be celebrated in over 50 countries around the world.
 This year we build upon the great success of last year’s event during which hundreds of thousands of youth participated across 50 countries.

 On this day, role models from across the country – including parents, educators, athletes, Senators, former and current Members of Parliament as well as international business and thought leaders – join thousands of volunteers to make the day possible.
-In Canada, role models will speak with youth across the country from Nunavut to British Columbia with the aim to instill a positive, inclusive and interconnected sense of value in young people that will guide them as they grow.
+In Canada, role models will speak with youth across the country from Nunavut to British Columbia with the aim to instil a positive, inclusive and interconnected sense of value in young people that will guide them as they grow.
 Within this year’s theme, “the many faces of dignity”, students will be able to explore several facets of dignity.

 Our partners from last year include the Canadian Commission for UNESCO, TakingITGlobal, Right To Play and The Heroa Project: dedicated to working with youth to realize the hero that lies in everyone.
 Overall, it is our hope that by acknowledging existing inequalities, students will see that they have the ability to impact and enrich the lives of others through their own actions and choices, thereby promoting awareness and a social consciousness during a key time in their development.

 The mission of Global Dignity is to implement the universal right of every human being to lead a dignified life.
 We all have the ability to increase the dignity of others and thus we increase our own dignity.